Terms of service

 5.3 Company has exclusive rights to use the Service Data.
 Nothing herein shall be construed as prohibiting Company from utilizing the Service Data for purposes of operating Company’s business.
 In no event shall Company obtain any right, title or interest in or to any personally identifiable information contained in the Service Data.

 6.1 Customer will pay Company the applicable Fees described in the Order Form or SOW in accordance with the terms therein.
 Except as otherwise stated in an Order Form or SOW, all Fees are quoted and payable in USD and are based on Software and Service rights acquired, not actual usage.
 Company represents that it shall not change, increase, or institute any new charges or Fees for any Software or Service purchased under any Order Form or SOW during an active Subscription Term.
 Notwithstanding the foregoing, Company reserves the right to change the Fees or applicable charges up to and including new charges and Fees for the upcoming Renewal Term upon thirty (30) days prior notice to Customer.
-Company shall not increase the Fees for the same Software or Service by an amount greater than seven percent (7%) of the Fees payable in the last twelve months of the Initial Term or Renewal Term, as applicable.
-However, in the event the Customer elects to purchase additional products or services, such prices shall be offered at Company’s then current list price.
+Company shall not increase the Fees for the same Software or Service by an amount greater than nine percent (9%) of the Fees payable in the last twelve months of the Initial Term or Renewal Term, as applicable.
+However, in the event Customer elects to purchase additional products or services, such prices shall be offered at Company’s then current list price.

 6.2 Fees for all Software and Services will be invoiced in full and in advance annually.
 Unless otherwise stated in the Order Form or SOW, invoiced charges are due thirty (30) days after the invoice date.
 Customer will provide Company complete and accurate billing and contact information and will notify Company of any changes to such information.
-If any invoiced amount is not received by Company by the due date, then without limiting Company’s rights or remedies, (i) those charges may accrue late interest at the rate of one percent (1%) of the outstanding balance per month, or the maximum rate permitted by applicable law, whichever is lower, and (ii) Company may suspend Customer’s access to the Software and Services with notice and shall cease providing any Professional Services.
+If any invoiced amount is not received by Company by the due date, then without limiting Company’s rights or remedies, i) those charges may accrue late interest at the rate of one percent (1%) of the outstanding balance per month, or the maximum rate permitted by applicable law, whichever is lower, and (ii) Company may suspend Customer’s access to the Software and Services with notice and shall cease providing any Professional Services.
 Customer must contact Company no later than thirty (30) days after the initial billing statement in which any pricing error occurred, in order to receive an adjustment or credit.
 Company will not exercise its rights under this section if Customer is disputing applicable Fees reasonably and in good faith and is cooperating with Company to diligently resolve the dispute.

 7.2 A party may terminate this Agreement (i) upon thirty (30) days written notice of a material breach if such breach remains uncured at the expiration of such period, or (ii) if the other party becomes the subject of a petition in bankruptcy or any other proceeding relating to insolvency, receivership, liquidation, or assignment for the benefit of creditors.